chrismattmann/shangridocs/README.md

-# Shangrila
+# Shangridocs

 <img src="https://github.com/darth-pr/shangrila/blob/master/doc/logo.png" align="right" width="300" />

 # Introduction
-Shangrila is a document exploration tool for the biomedical domain which takes inspiration from [Utopiadocs](http://utopiadocs.com/) but provides the following killer features
+Shangridocs is a document exploration tool for the biomedical domain which takes inspiration from [Utopiadocs](http://utopiadocs.com/) but provides the following killer features
  * A fully functional Java EE Web Application (.war) for deployment in application servers such as Apache Tomcat
- * Shangrila consults many more biomedical data sources from which knowledge augmentation occurs and users can benefit
+ * Shangridocs consults many more biomedical data sources from which knowledge augmentation occurs and users can benefit

 # Build and Install
 To build you require [Apache Maven](https://maven.apache.org/), the Maven package will most likely